-- 1. Shirts (tanks, t-shirts, turtlenecks) both long or short sleeved may be worn under the uniform but must be solid white.
+- Shirts (tanks, t-shirts, turtlenecks) both long and short sleeved may be worn under the uniform but must be solid white.
 If wearing a long sleeve white shirt, the shirt may not extend beyond the wrist and may not have thumbholes.
 No decals, designs or words are permitted on the undershirts.
 Crewneck shirts are highly recommended under V-neck uniform tops.
-If a short-sleeve t-shirt is worn underneath a short-sleeve uniform top, the sleeves of the t-shirt must not hang below the uniform top sleeves.
-3/4 sleeve length tops are not permitted. - 2.
-IN CLASS DRESS CODE ONLY: Same as above but students are permitted to wear SODI, MRI, and Cleveland Clinic logo fleece or sweatshirts only over the uniform. - 3.
-All shirts and jackets must have the school patch sewn on the left sleeve, two fingers down from the top of the left shoulder seam. - 4.
-Uniforms must be freshly laundered and wrinkle-free each time they are worn. - 5.
-Socks/hosiery must be solid white. - 6.
-Undergarments should not be visible beneath the uniform. - 7.
-Shoes must be either white, black, navy or grey athletic shoes, or any combination of these colors.
-They must not have any different colored stitching, stripes, insignias, etc. and must always be kept clean. - 8.
-The Cleveland Clinic ID badge must be worn at all times, with the name and photo visible, at the chest or collar level. - 9.
+If a short-sleeve t-shirt is worn underneath a short-sleeve uniform top, the sleeves of the t-shirt must not hang below the uniform top sleeves. /4 sleeve length tops are not permitted. - 2.
+All shirts and jackets must have the school patch sewn on the left sleeve, two fingers down from the top of the left shoulder seam. - 3.
+Uniforms must be freshly laundered and wrinkle-free each time they are worn. - 4.
+Socks/hosiery must be solid white. - 5.
+Undergarments should not be visible beneath the uniform. - 6.
+Shoes must be either white, black, navy, or grey athletic shoes (no crocs), or any combination of these colors.
+They must not have any different colored stitching, stripes, insignias, etc. and must always be kept clean. - 7.
+The Cleveland Clinic ID badge must be always worn with the name and photo visible at the chest or collar level. - 8.
 Hospital provided scrubs may only be worn in surgery and must be returned before leaving the clinical site.